 Climbing roses are fabulous additions to almost any garden.
 Bringing to mind the classic “cottage garden” look, these roses can be trained to climb up trellises, fences, and walls.
 They can make for a truly spectacular look.
-But can they grow in zone 9?
+Can they grow in zone 9?
 Keep reading to learn more about growing climbing roses in zone 9 gardens and choosing popular zone 9 climbing roses.

 Popular Climbing Roses for Zone 9 Gardens